DNishanth/MultiLine-Text-Selection/README.md

 # Non-Adjacent Text Selection
-Allows non-adjacent text selections in Chrome.
+Allows multiple concurrent text selections in Chrome.
 Text can be copied to clipboard through ctrl-c or the right-click copy option.
 You can also Google search the text through the right click selection menu.

 ## Getting Started